 Random list in no particular order.

 Sourdough bread making supplies – read the Tartine book, make the Tartine bread.
-Come on, if you’re homeschooling, you need chickens in the yard and sourdough in the oven.
 While you’re at it, if you like pizza and backyard entertaining, get the Pizzacraft PizzaQue.
 Make your sourdough pizza in it.
 It’ll be magic.

 Jacobsen salt – rosemary one is just unreal.